c1027525Newcastle/c1027525_csc1034_project2_2021/README.md

 The application can run endlessly as after all the functions are done, the main() function calls itself and restarts choosing process.
-To be noted one of the chooses is to close the application which will stop the main() function from looping
+To be noted one of the chooses is to close the application which will stop the main() function from looping.

 ##Assumption made during the programming cycle of this project
 Planning ahead of the actual moment when I started to program the application helps.